anonymous1865/bioc3301/README.md

 4) editing_scripts
 5) statistical_scripts

-You will note core_analysis (3X) refers to the core pipeline analysis performed individually on years 2016, 2017 and 2018.
+You will note core_analysis (5X) refers to the core pipeline analysis performed individually on years 2016, 2017 and 2018.
 This was carried out using QIIME scripts and involves taking the raw data from Illumina alongside a metadata mapping file, pairing both reads, demultiplexing the Illumina data (using GoLay barcodes) and picking OTUs against a Silva 16S rRNA referencing database.
 - join_paired_ends: This script was used to join the read 1 and read 2 produced by the Illumina MiSeq sequencing platform.
 - demultiplex_otus: This script then utilised the index provided by the Illumina MiSeq to demultiplex the OTUs.
 This was necessary because we only used one Illumina sequencing chip - it would have been impossible to keep track of different sample IDs and fragment information otherwise.
 - pick_silva_otus: Takes the fully prepared sequences (seqs.fna) and picks OTUs at a 97% sequence identity threshold against the SILVA 16S rRNA referencing database.
+- summarise_silva_otu_table: Used more to check that pick_silva_otus had run correctly than anything else to be frank.
+Run after all tests which involved picking OTUs
+- core_diversity_analysis_18: Used to generate various alpha and beta diversity metrics on 2018 using biom table and mapping file.
+Only carried this out in 2018 as we decided there was not sufficient metadata to make this worth doing over all years.
-- core_diversity_analysis_18
+-

 This represents the entirety of the core analysis pipeline as OTUs have now been produced and are ready for further analysis.

 You will note that merged_analysis (4X) refers to the merged total microbiomes in years 2016, 2017 and 2018.
 This was the first downstream analysis we attempted and it involved merging the OTUs we produced in the core analysis for each year (see core_analysis folder) and performing core diversity analysis.